bipsendk/PowerDisplayESPHome/README.md

 **Note:** The ESPHome version requires an ESP32 microcontroller, as the ESPHome ILI9341 library seems to require more memory than is available in a Wemos D1 mini.

+**Note:** The ESP32-S2mini version uses a st7789v based display, where no brightness control exists.

 ![alt text](https://github.com/johannyren/PowerDisplayESPHome/blob/main/images/Display1.jpg?raw=true)

-The hardware consists of an ESP32 and an ILI9341 display.
+The hardware consists of an ESP32 and an ILI9341 display - or and ESP32-S2mini and a st7789v display.

 ## Wiring of the ILI9341: